zhaoshenzhai/obsidian-mathlinks/README.md

 **Note**: This plugin **will** modify the contents of your links. **_Proceed at your own risk_** and **_please make backups_** when trying it out.
 For more information, see [how it works](https://github.com/zhaoshenzhai/obsidian-mathlinks#grey_question-how-it-works).

-Currently, you can install it by copying `main.js` and `manifest.json` from [the lastest release](https://github.com/zhaoshenzhai/obsidian-mathlinks/releases/tag/0.0.1) to `.obsidian/plugins/obsidian-mathlinks`.
+Currently, you can install it by copying `main.js` and `manifest.json` from [the lastest release](https://github.com/zhaoshenzhai/obsidian-mathlinks/releases/tag/0.0.1) to a folder named `obsidian-mathlinks` in `.obsidian/plugins/`.

 ## :bookmark_tabs: Contents
 * [Basic Usage](https://github.com/zhaoshenzhai/obsidian-mathlinks#pencil2-basic-usage); get started with creating mathLinks and templates.